 Sean graduated from Trinity College Dublin with a BA in Economics and Political Science, and from University College Dublin with an MA in Economics.
 Previously managing editor at MoneyWeek, he manages Agora Financial’s small cap newsletters and writes Risk and Reward.
 His job is, simply, to write about the world’s most exciting investment opportunities.

-A leading investment expert with 32 years’ experience of the financial markets, David Stevenson started a career in the City with Morgan Grenfell Investment Management then joined Oppenheimer in 1983, starting as a UK fund manager before working for Hill Samuel, Cigna and IAI International and BNP Securities.
+A leading investment expert with 32 years’ experience of the financial markets, David Stevenson began his career in the City with Morgan Grenfell Investment Management.
+He joined Oppenheimer in 1983, starting as a UK asset manager before taking over the firm’s European equity portfolios in 1986.
+David has subsequently managed several European funds at major institutions such as Hill Samuel, Cigna and IAI International (he’s also worked as a stockbroker with BNP Securities).
+David joined MoneyWeek as associate editor in 2008, moving onto newsletter writing in 2011.
+He is now the Investment Director of Strategic Intelligence UK and Managing Editor of Gold Speculator.

 Our specialist in European politics, Pieter has previously worked at the Duitsland Instituut in Amsterdam, where he was the organisation’s lead researcher on Germany’s role in the Eurozone crisis.
 He went to do the mandatory stint in Brussels, where he worked for an NGO promoting entrepreneurship and the removal of barriers to starting new businesses.
 Pieter holds a BA in European Studies from Maastricht University, where he specialised in EU and British politics.
 He also holds an MA in European Culture jointly awarded by the University of Groningen and the University of Deusto in Bilbao.